AdobeDocs/campaign-standard.en/help/channels/using/configuring-transactional-event.md

 >[!IMPORTANT]
 >
->Event configuration must be performed by an [administrator](../../administration/using/users-management.md#functional-administrators).
+>Only [administrators](../../administration/using/users-management.md#functional-administrators) being part of the **[!UICONTROL All]** [organizational unit](../../administration/using/organizational-units.md) have the appropriate rights to create and edit event configurations.

 The configuration varies depending on the [type of transactional message](../../channels/using/getting-started-with-transactional-msg.md#transactional-message-types) you want to send, and on the channel that will be used.
-For more on this, see [Transactional event specific configurations](#transactional-event-specific-configurations).
+For more on this, see [Specific configurations](#transactional-event-specific-configurations).

 Once configuration is done, the event must be published.
-See [Publishing transactional event](../../channels/using/publishing-transactional-event.md).
+See [Publishing a transactional event](../../channels/using/publishing-transactional-event.md).

 ## Creating an event {#creating-an-event}

 To get started, create the event corresponding to your needs.

->[!IMPORTANT]
->
->Only users holding the **[!UICONTROL Administration]** role and being part of the **[!UICONTROL All]** [organizational unit](../../administration/using/organizational-units.md) have the appropriate rights to create an event configuration.

 1. Click the **[!UICONTROL Adobe Campaign]** logo, in the top left corner, then select **[!UICONTROL Marketing plans]** > **[!UICONTROL Transactional messages]** > **[!UICONTROL Event configuration]**.
 1. Click the **[!UICONTROL Create]** button.